A Precise Determination of $\alpha_s$ from the Heavy Jet Mass Distribution

-We would like to thank F.~Caola, P.~Monni, P.~Nason and G.~Zanderighi for helpful discussions.
-This work was partially supported in part by FWF Austrian Science Fund under the Project No.~P32383-N27, the U.S.\ Department of Energy Office under the Contracts DE-SC0011090 and DE-SC0013607, the Spanish MECD grant No.\ PID2022-141910NB-I00, the JCyL grant SA091P24 under program EDU/841/2024, the EU STRONG-2020 project under Program No.\ H2020-INFRAIA-2018-1, Grant Agreement No.\ 824093 and the Research in Teams program of the Erwin Schr\"odinger International Institute for Mathematics and Physics.
-MB is supported by a JCyL scholarship funded by the regional government of Castilla y Le\'on and European Social Fund, 2022 call.
+We would like to thank F.~Caola, P.~Monni, P.~Nason, F.~Tackmann and G.~Zanderighi for helpful discussions.
+This work was partially supported in part by FWF Austrian Science Fund under the Project No.~P32383-N27, the U.S.\ Department of Energy Office under the Contracts DE-SC0011090 and DE-SC0013607, the Spanish MICIU/AEI/10.13039/501100011033 grant No.\ PID2022-141910NB-I00, the JCyL grant SA091P24 under program EDU/841/2024 and the Research in Teams Program under the project ``Improving the Precision of Predictions for Event-Shape Distributions" of the Erwin Schr\"odinger International Institute for Mathematics and Physics.
+MB was supported by a JCyL scholarship funded by the regional government of Castilla y Le\'on and European Social Fund, 2022 call.
 IS was also supported by the Simons Foundation through the Investigator grant 327942.
+XYZ was also supported by the MIT Pappalardo Fellowship.
 We thank the Erwin Schr\"odinger International Institute for Mathematics and Physics for hospitality during the 2023 Thematic Programme ``Quantum Field Theory at the Frontiers of the Strong Interaction''.
+The computations in this paper were run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.

 {S-\arabic{equation}}

 \begin{widetext}